Degree type(s): Bachelor's

 Computer Science Degree Program Highlights

-In the thriving economy of western North Dakota, students have plentiful opportunities to get real-life experience in internships.
+In North Dakota, students have plentiful opportunities to get real-life experience in internships.
 Due to the high demand in our area, these internships are often paid.

 Specifically, graduating students from the computer science program will be able to: